edufford/CarND-PID-Control-Project-P9/README.md

 ## Overview

-This project implements a **PID control** algorithm to control the steering while driving a simulated vehicle around a track using feedback on the measured lateral **Cross-Track Error (CTE)**.
+This project implements a **PID control** algorithm in C++ to control the steering while driving a simulated vehicle around a track using feedback on the measured lateral **Cross-Track Error (CTE)**.

-Besides the basic Proportional/Integral/Derivative error terms, the PID controller includes some **additional features** such as an integral windup min/max guard, D term latching, smoothing, and min/max guard to prevent spikes from CTE discontinuities, and rate limiting on final output to smooth out the steering movement.
+Besides implementing the basic **Proportional/Integral/Derivative error terms**, the PID controller includes some **additional features** such as an integral windup min/max guard, D term latching, smoothing, and min/max guard to prevent spikes from CTE discontinuities, and rate limiting on final output to smooth out the steering movement.

-The PID control gains were **initially tuned manually** for various speeds to explore their effects.
-After base gains were chosen at the reference speed (30% throttle), further tuning adjustment was done automatically using a **"twiddle" algorithm (coordinate ascent)** to optimize an error function based on combining accumulated CTE and steering work.
+The PID control gains were **initially tuned manually** to explore their effects.
+After base gains were chosen at the reference speed (30% throttle), further tuning adjustment was done automatically using a **"twiddle" (coordinate ascent) algorithm** to optimize an error function based on combining accumulated CTE and steering work.

 ## Project Reflection